 Regency Court - is a multi-tenant property located in St. Peter Port which is leased on fixed term agreements.
 The majority of agreements are for a lease period of up to 21 years, ending between May 2025 and June 2037.
+Three of the tenants have break clauses which can be enacted in July 2027 and October 2030.

 Royal Chambers - is a multi-let property to four tenants.
-The majority of agreements are for a lease period of 21 years, ending between June 2033 and October 2038.
-All the four tenants have break clauses which can be enacted between November 2024 and October 2035.
+The majority of agreements are for a lease period of up to 21 years, ending between June 2033 and October 2038.
+Three of the tenants have break clauses which can be enacted in July 2027, October 2031 and October 2035, while the other tenant has exercised the option to terminate the lease on 19 November 2024 under the break clause.